ArthurAtangana/blackjack-simulation/documentation/experimentation-strategy.md

 ## Players Model
 Make sure that cards can be directed to the right player (regardless of order), and they still behave the same as they did isolated.
 1. Interweave test
-   - Use inputs from dealer, challenger tests defined below but alternate between them.
+   - Use inputs from dealer, challenger tests defined below but alternate their sent timings.
-      - This means sending DEALER, CHALLENGER, DEALER, ..., on the player select port
-      - Note: DEALER has less inputs.
-When it runs out, just send CHALLENGER on the select port until CHALLENGER is done.
-   - Outputs should match the previous tests outputs!
-      - If a dealer input sent, check against dealer output, and so on.
+   - Inputs from Challenger should go on challengerIn port, dealer on DealerIn

 ## Dealer Model
 The dealer is supposed to have a set threshold of 17,